reportportal/docs/src/md/src/GettingStarted/Integrations.md

 ### Post issue to Jira Server

-By posting the issue in Jira Server, we mean a possibility to create a new issue in Jira from ReportPortal and upload logs and attachments from an execution.
+Posting an issue to Jira Server means to create a new issue in Jira from ReportPortal and upload logs and attachments from an execution.

 If you want to post a new issue to Jira, you need to have a project or global integration with Jira Server.